korkdaork/Day-Scheduler/README.md

 # Day-Scheduler
 https://korkdaork.github.io/Day-Scheduler/

 Work Day Scheduler.
-A simpliefied build to help you create a daily schedule for your work-day.
+A simplified build to help you create a daily schedule for your work-day.

 ## Getting Started